pikecoin/PIC/README.md

 and evaluate the bot, Docker is the way to go.

 1. Install [Docker](https://docs.docker.com/engine/installation/) on the machine you want to run the bot.
-1. Fetch the BX-bot image from [Docker Hub](https://hub.docker.com/r/gazbert/bxbot/): `docker pull gazbert/bxbot:x.x.x` -
+1. Fetch the picoin image from [Docker Hub](https://hub.docker.com/r/gazbert/bxbot/): `docker pull gazbert/bxbot:x.x.x` -
    replace `x.x.x` with the [Release](https://github.com/gazbert/bxbot/releases) version of the bot you want to run, e.g.
    `docker pull gazbert/bxbot:0.11.0`
 1. Run the Docker container: `docker container run --name bxbot-x.x.x -it gazbert/bxbot:x.x.x bash`